 Each day started out with the group gathering at the pavilion drinking coffee, chatting, and getting to know one another.
-It was very low-key and the schedule was very relaxed.
+It was very low-key, and the schedule was very relaxed.

 We started the day once everyone was up and ready to begin, usually around 8:30 am.
-The days were full of very informative lectures, and survival training around camp and in the piney forest all around us.
+The days were full of highly informative lectures, and survival training around camp and in the piney forest all around us.

 My favorite survival skills

 My favorite parts were making my bow drill, tracking the different wildlife, and the seine net making.
 The last night of camp was a total surprise and a very moving experience for all of us.
 But I will keep that a surprise for all you future camp attendees.